-In an interview published this past week in the Vancouver Guardian, GTEC Executive Director, Arden Henley maps out GTEC’s current focus on establishing a Climate Crisis Education Centre in partnership with Friends of False Creek.
+In an interview published this past week in the Vancouver Guardian, GTEC Executive Director, Arden Henley maps out GTEC’s current focus on establishing a Climate Crisis Education Centre (re-named Climate Response Centre) in partnership with Friends of False Creek.
 Here is an excerpt from the interview:

 Describe your charity/non-profit in a few sentences

 GTEC is a registered non-profit society with charitable status that provides community-based education about the climate crisis.
-GTEC is currently partnering with False Creek Friends to establish Canada’s first Climate Crisis Education Centre.
+GTEC is currently partnering with False Creek Friends to establish Canada’s first Climate Crisis Education Centre (Climate Response Centre).

 What problem does it aim to solve?

 GTEC aims to accelerate society’s response to the climate crisis using the powerful tools of education and community development.

 I am GTEC’s founding Board Chair.
 Green Technology Education Centre was started in 2017 by a diverse group of concerned citizens representing sectors of the society from post-secondary education to green technology entrepreneurship.
 The common denominator was the increasing urgency of responding to the climate crisis.

 What made you want to get involved?

 After over 40 years of experience as a therapist, educator and community leader I felt increasingly moved by what I was learning about the climate crisis and the immense impacts it will have on every individual, family, community and organization.

 What was the situation like when you started?